wilbertaristo/wilbertaristo/README.md

 ## ⚡ Fun fact

-You can catch me DJ-ing live in some bars, clubs, or private events in Singapore 🌴
+You can catch me DJ-ing live in some bars, clubs, and private events in Singapore 🌴

 **Last updated**: 27 April 2023